Sounds & Calls

 SD584 The commonly-heard nasal grunt call.
 Recorded in Benarkin State Forest, Queensland.

-XC151592 This third sample is a higher-pitched variation of the nasal grunt call.
+XC151592 This second sample is a higher-pitched variation of the nasal grunt call.
 Recorded on the edge of the Normanby River in Lakefield National Park, Queensland.
 On this sample you can also hear Australian Wood Frogs and a Papuan Frogmouth in the background.

 - Flying Foxes